Stephen-Hilton/fupi/README.md

 The `FUPI_SKIP_DIRS` is a collection of regex patterns to skip, with string begin and end tags added (`^value$`).
 Thus you can simply add a list of folder names, or use basic wildcard * characters.
 If you want to get crazy with regex, be my guest - but understand the value will be wrapped (`^value$`).

-The `FUPI_SKIP_DIRS` will also always append patters to disqualify any path starting with a period('.') or an underscore('_') (i.e., `'\.*'` and `'\_*'`), which should catch most common skipped folders like `.git`, `__pycache__`, etc.
+The `FUPI_SKIP_DIRS` will also always append patterns to disqualify any path starting with a period('.') or an underscore('_') (i.e., `'\.*'` and `'\_*'`), which should catch most common skipped folders like `.git`, `__pycache__`, etc.